4dro/simplerequire/README.md

 Every package has and associated URL path to find modules in.
 It is specified in require config (packages parameter).
 Default package ('', empty name) is always associated with basePath paramter (which defaults to html page location directory).

+### Plugins
+A plugin is a modules that has a "!" sign in it's module ID.
+The srting to the left of the "!" sign in the mid of the module, and the part after the "!" is a parameter to the plugin.

+The loader insert modules as scripts to the document head.
+If the broser supports document.currentScript property, then asynchronous scripts are loaded.
+Otherwise the scripts are loaded via xhr requests.

 ### Original requirejs setting that are not supported.
 * No magic module names ("require", "export" and "module").
 So you are not able make a module context sensitive require inside your module.
+* Config.
 * No several search paths for a module.
 Only package path is used if a module starts with a package name, and the basePath otherwise.
 * No bundles and map.
 Every module should either a) have the same file name as it's module identifier or b) be loaded and defined in a